tnewcomb20/meplan.github.io/README.md

 ### Participants
 - **Recruitment:**
-  - Participants will be recruited through various educational institutions and online platforms.
+  - participants will be recruited from Willamette University and all participants must be current students of Willamette University.
   - A diverse group of participants will be selected to represent different user demographics.
 - **Informed Consent:**
   - Participants will be provided with information about the evaluation and asked to provide informed consent.